Postcards From The Future

 Government grants allow farmers to manage their land to support biodiversity.
 Bees and other insects are doing really well, safeguarding natural crop pollination.
 We eat less meat now and lower livestock levels have helped to reduce run-off pollution, making water courses and lakes wildlife havens again.

-Energy bills have fallen and fuel poverty has been combatted thanks to comprehensive, energy efficiency retrofitting of the District’s buildings, which now use solar thermal, air and ground source heat pump systems, as their main form of heating.
+Energy bills have fallen and fuel poverty has been combatted thanks to comprehensive, energy efficiency retrofitting of homes and buildings, which now use solar thermal, air and ground source heat pump systems, as their main form of heating.

-All new homes are built to ‘Passive House’ or equivalent standards, which means everyone living in new settlements, like Green Hammerton, Beckwithshaw and Clotherholme Ripon, has homes that are warm with low running costs, regardless of whether they are privately owned or in the social and rented sectors.
-Research by the Harrogate and District Clinical Commissioning Group has shown the health benefits from warmer homes, particularly for those with long term health conditions and the elderly.
+All new homes are built to Passivhaus or equivalent standards, meaning everyone living in new settlements, like Green Hammerton, Beckwithshaw and Clotherholme Ripon, has homes that are warm with low running costs, regardless of whether they are privately owned or in the social/rental sectors.
+Research has demonstrated the health benefits from warmer homes, particularly for those with long term health conditions and the elderly.

 The construction industry now has an understanding of the embedded carbon in construction materials, for both new build and retrofitting.
 The ‘house’ factory at Flaxby has been a UK leader in using ‘natural materials’ including wooden laminates to replace steel and concrete.